Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/04-defense/README.md

 Security meaning:

-The user could not weaken the bucket's resource-based permissions.
+The user could not weaken the bucket’s resource-based permissions.

+---

 ## IAM Defensive Validation

 The IAM validation confirmed that the user could not perform actions related to reconnaissance, privilege escalation, or credential persistence.

-### IAM enumeration denied
+### IAM Enumeration Denied

 Evidence: